osdnk/sfi-workshop/README.md

 #### Tips :eyes:
   * `TodoList.js`
-    * :14 Well, you need to make completely new state (mind that you cannot modify immutable object :stop:) and give it to `setState` function in order to apply it to a new state and rerender Component
+    * :14 Well, you need to make completely new state (mind that you cannot modify immutable object) and give it to `setState` function in order to apply it to a new state and rerender Component
     * :22 That's easier.
 Just add new item to list.
 Did you try push?
 Hah, remember that state is _immutable_! :warning: